sjkadali/CSS-Project/README.md

 # Online Store
-This project is created using CSS and HTML.
+This project is created using CSS,HTML & Bootstrap.